TABC INC

 As reported in the U.S. Department of Labor OSHA enforcement database.
 Having inspection records is common for businesses in regulated industries.
 Penalty amounts may differ from final amounts after settlement or judicial review.

-• According to federal enforcement data, this location was most recently inspected on September 16, 2015.
+- According to public OSHA enforcement data, this location was most recently inspected on September 16, 2015.
 That inspection has since been closed.

 Data sourced from the U.S. Department of Labor OSHA enforcement database.
 Penalty amounts shown reflect the latest penalty amounts on record in the DOL database and may differ from initial assessments or final amounts after informal conferences, settlements, or adjudication.
 Having an inspection record is common in regulated industries and does not by itself indicate unsafe conditions.
 This is not an official OSHA resource and does not constitute legal advice.